-This page will have links to materials that may be useful for people who want to discuss moral psychology with their congregation or religious community.
+This page has links to materials that may be useful for people who want to discuss moral psychology with their congregation or religious community.

 I) Interviews I’ve done that focused on religion: